 A variety of other efforts are also important to highlight in addressing current gaps in our approach to prior authorization.
 For instance, over the past several years, CMS's Center for Program Integrity has published electronic clinical templates and suggested data elements for a number of high priority documentation processes, such as ordering power mobility devices and home health services.
-By incorporating these templates or data elements into the EHR, health IT vendors can ensure health care providers are completing necessary documentation components for a given task.
+By incorporating these templates or data elements into the EHR, health IT vendors can better equip health care providers to complete necessary documentation components for a given task.

-Implementation of common data elements and templates supports better data interoperability, so that health care providers can electronically share documentation to prepare claims for submission or satisfy prior authorization requirements.
-HHS has specifically focused on enabling these transactions through the Electronic Medical Documentation Interoperability (EMDI) initiative, which identifies the technical specifications and interoperability standards needed to move administrative documentation between health care provider systems electronically.
+Implementation of common data elements and templates supports better data interoperability, so that health care providers and suppliers can electronically share documentation to prepare claims for submission or satisfy prior authorization requirements.
+HHS has specifically focused on enabling these transactions through the Electronic Medical Documentation Interoperability (EMDI) initiative, which identifies the technical specifications and interoperability standards needed to move administrative documentation between health care provider/supplier systems electronically.
 This effort is currently working with a number of pilot sites across the country to test exchange of documentation.

-In addition to sharing documents between health care providers, clinical documentation required for audit compliance around ordering services also imposes burdens on clinicians as they must transmit medical records and other materials for verification, often via fax or mail.
-Such non-electronic exchange disrupts the clinician's EHR-based workflow.
+In addition to sharing documents between health care providers/suppliers, the transmission of clinical documentation required for audit compliance also imposes burden on clinicians/suppliers as this transmission often takes place via fax or mail.

-Another HHS initiative, Electronic Submission of Medical Documentation (esMD), has allowed an increasing number of clinicians to respond to documentation requests from CMS review contractors by submitting records electronically.
-Most recently, the esMD initiative has developed the capability to send requests electronically and also receive medical records generated according to common standards for EHRs.
-Allowing health care providers to submit requested records directly from their own systems promises to further reduce the burden associated with these processes.
+Another HHS initiative, Electronic Submission of Medical Documentation (esMD), has allowed an increasing number of clinicians/suppliers to respond to documentation requests from CMS review contractors by submitting records electronically.
+Most recently, HHS has enhanced the esMD system with the capability to send these documentation requests electronically on behalf of clinicians/suppliers, and also to receive medical records generated according to common standards for EHRs.
+Allowing health care providers and suppliers to submit requested records directly from their own systems promises to further reduce the burden associated with these processes.